allegro/dotnet-utils/src/Allegro.Extensions.DependencyCall/README.md

 We decided to use a mediator pattern to be able to:
 - automatically register all `DependencyCall` implementations and resolve dependencies with `ServiceProvider`
-- separate application logic layer (abstractions like `IDependencyCallDispatcher`, and `Request` used ) from infrastructure (ex. httpClient, entity framework)
+- separate application logic layer (abstractions like `IDependencyCallDispatcher`, and `IRequest` used ) from infrastructure (ex. httpClient, entity framework)
 - have a possibility to extend the pipeline in the future with some cross-cutting things like logging (log issues or enrich logs);

 To register tool you need to: